MQ-FOAR705/SophieWallace_POC_Contents/README.md

 * Utilising key commands such as "command A" crashed the application.
 * The 'Watch Me Do' action responds slowly.
 * Actions such as renaming folders, work haphazardly.
-* Actions are extremely limited
+* Actions are extremely limited.
 * Actions focus predominantely on Mac applications.
 * Only available on macOS Catalina.